Arson charges are filed when a person is suspected of illegally burning property.

 Less serious than first-degree charges, second-degree arson charges are usually filed when the illegal act of burning someone else’s property without their consent involves any property other than some occupied structure.
 These charges are generally filed as:

 - Class 4 felonies if the burned property had a value greater than $100 – These charges can result in up to 6 years in prison upon conviction.

 - Class 2 misdemeanors if the burned property was valued at less than $100 – These charges can result in up to 12 months in jail upon conviction.

-Given that the severity of arson charges (and the associated penalties) rests on the value of the destroyed property, establishing the value of this property can be a pivotal point in second-degree arson cases.
+Given that the severity of these charges (and the associated penalties) rests on the value of the destroyed property, establishing the value of this property can be a pivotal point in second-degree arson cases.